MrCodeForFun/LibGram/README.md

-Libgram - cloesd soursed telegram shared object c++ lib injector for android Youre not allowed to modify it without my permission
+Libgram - closed sours telegram shared object c++ lib injector for android Youre not allowed to modify it without my permission
 FAQ:
 q:How to install it?